This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Sedimentation Tanks – 1”.

 d) 76 hours

-Explanation: In case of fill and draw type sedimentation tank, water from inlet is stored for some time.
+Explanation: In case of fill and draw type sedimentation tank, water from the inlet is stored for some time.
 The time may be 24 hours.
 The suspended particles settle down.
-After 24 hours, the water is discharged through outlet.
+After 24 hours, the water is discharged through the outlet.

 9. How many hours does the removing of Settleable particles require in fill and draw type of sedimentation tanks?

 Explanation: Then settled particle is removed.
 This removal action requires 6-12 hours.
 30-40 hours is required for one complete action in case of fill and draw type sedimentation tank.

 10. In which of the following sedimentation tanks, the flow may be either horizontal or vertical?

 c) Fill and draw type